stibinator/DuAEF_Duik_Docs/src/docs/install-duik.md

 If for any reason Duik won't start anymore (this happens sometimes when the settings file gets corrupted for example, especially on *Mac OS*...), you can try to fix it with this simple procedure:

+- In your *Documents* folder, delete the subfolder called `Duik Bassel.2`.
+This will re-initialize all the settings of Duik and translations you may have added.
 - In the preferences of After Effects, disable the option "*Allow scripts to write files and access network*" which is either in the *General* section or the *Scripts and Expressions* section, depending on the version of After Effects.
 - Start the main panel of Duik from the *Window* menu.